VaBir/QR-Code-Generator/README.md

 # QR-Code-Generator

-A simple program that generates a QR Code for the address that we input.
+A simple program that generates a QR Code for the url that we input.